muditaz/movies-tv-series-app/README.md

 - SearchResult component design.
 - Implemented infinite scrolling for search result component.
+- Edge cases also covered with respect to search result component.
+- Bug fix of Genres.
-- Edge cases also covered with respect to search result component. tmdb api failure page, clicking on search button should also submit, index.scss, decision on Lazy Images, change Logo, color of carousel arrows
+tmdb api failure page, clicking on search button should also submit, index.scss, decision on Lazy Images, change Logo, color of carousel arrows, page not found